RezaTabrizii/vue-jalali-datetime-picker/README.md

 # vue-jalali-datetime-picker

-A powerful, simple, and customizable **Jalali date and time picker** for Vue.js applications.
+A powerful, simple, and customizable **Jalali date and time picker** for Vue.js and Nuxt applications.
 This package provides a flexible **Jalali calendar** component, enabling users to select single dates, date and time, multiple dates, or date ranges with ease.
-It supports **custom theming**, **slot-based custom inputs**, and is optimized for seamless integration into modern Vue.js projects.
+It supports **custom theming**, **slot-based custom inputs**, and is optimized for seamless integration into both modern Vue.js and Nuxt projects.

-Enhance your Vue.js application with this **Vue Jalali date picker** for a robust and localized date selection experience, perfect for Persian (Farsi) users or applications requiring **Jalali calendar** support.
+Enhance your Vue.js or Nuxt application with this **Vue Jalali date picker** for a robust and localized date selection experience, perfect for Persian (Farsi) users or applications requiring **Jalali calendar** support.

 ## Features